Covid 19 Delta outbreak: West Auckland primary student tests positive to virus - NZ Herald

 "Please be assured that we are, have been and will continue to adhere to our published mitigation plan, that we shared with you and we have a number of health measures in place," Matthys-Morris said.

+Primary and intermediate schools earlier reopened during level 3 on November 17.

+They have had restrictions like staggering class times, keeping kids from mingling, and having students in Years 4 and above wear masks to lower the risk of Covid spreading.

-She said the Ministry of Health advised parents and staff to watch for symptoms and if any develop to get that person tested immediately and then stay home.
+Matthys-Morris said the Ministry of Health advised parents and staff to watch for symptoms and if any develop to get that person tested immediately and then stay home.

 Those who do not have any Covid-19 symptoms can still come to school, she said.